willp-bl/mock-service/README.md

 # mock-service

-Using the GOV.UK Prototype Kit to create a mock service
+Using the GOV.UK Prototype Kit to create a completely made up mock service, to test out using the prototype kit

 Initialised using `npx govuk-prototype-kit create`